vijaycd/CarND-Project4/README.md

 Self-driving Car - Advanced Lane Detection
 To run the code (dev in progress), download and execute on a command line (assuming you have all Py pkgs installed, Open CV, Numpy, Matplotlib).

-python p491v.py -d 1
+python p492v.py -d 1

-Keep the '-d 1' on to get the code to show you the images (original and processed).

-The little menu shown upon execution is:
+The menu shown upon execution is:

 PICK ONE: -OR- Enter to Exit
 ___________________________________________